Skip to main content

 Should I send a thank-you letter when declining a job offer?
 Toggle answer

 Yes.
 It shows professionalism and helps preserve the relationship.
-Thank the employer for the offer, state clearly that you are declining, and keep the reason brief if you include one.
+Thank the employer for the offer, clearly state that you are declining, and keep the reason brief if you include one.

 Do I need to explain why I am declining the job offer?
 Toggle answer